jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 We can assemble the diatonic chords using just those notes, all residing in position around the first-string tonic.

-The following diagrams show treble-string triads around the first-string tonic.
+The following diagrams show diatonic triads around the first-string tonic.
-Using these minimalist chords keeps things as simple as possible, freeing us to focus more on understanding harmony and less on the chord shapes.
+Minimalist treble-string chord shapes are used for simplification, to allow more focus on harmony and less on chord shapes.
-Later on, it won't be hard to fill out the treble triads with bass notes or full CAGED chord shapes as desired.
+If desired, it's straightforward to fill out the chord voicings with bass notes or full CAGED chord shapes.
 See {% include chapter-link.html slug="treble-triads" %} for details.

 The two lowest-pitched strings (5 and 6) have been left out of the diagrams in order to save space.